ICanBoogie/Accessor/README.md

 ### Façade properties are exported on serialization

-Although façade properties are defined using a private property, they are exported when the instance is serialized, just like they would if they were public or protected.
+Although façade properties are defined using private properties, they are exported when the instance is serialized, just like they would if they were public or protected.

 ```php
 <?php